githuseyingur/PAdES_LTV_Pdf_Signer_SHA256_with_Timestamp/README.md

 # PAdES LTV Pdf Signer with Timestamp

-What we need for signing a Pdf with Timestamp :
+What we need for signing a Pdf with Timestamp?
 - pfx (PKCS12) file
 - an exist Pdf file with random data (You can write a string inside the file)